Newspaper Article 1978 – Hospital history could have been quite different

 This suggestion and any moves towards the building of a hospital lay dormant for a further three years.

-By 1913 there was general dissatisfaction from both residents and medical practitioner.
+By 1913 there was general dissatisfaction from both residents and medical practitioners.
 About 40 people attended a public meeting chaired by the Mayor of Hastings, Mr W. Hart.

 While Mr Hart disagreed that the people of Hastings received no benefits from the money they paid towards the upkeep of the Napier Hospital, he agreed some “practical solution” had to be found for the district’s 10, 000 residents.